Robinlovelace/cycle-hire-inclusive/README.md

 <!-- [I wonder whether time series analysis has summary statistics that we can use to describe *amount* of seasonality and *daily* variability.
 Generating these for each borough and IMD level might be instructive in allowing us to make claims about usage characteristics -- especially if we were able to calculate these using a moving window and show change over time.
 I tried to do this already mind with the trip typology analysis and this wasn't particularly illuminating.] -->

-Figure @ref(fig:trip-types-boroughs) shows change over time by time of
+Figure @ref(fig:trip-types-boroughs) shows the temporal trend by time of
 week: weekday morning (between 0600-1000), weekday evening (between 1600-2100), weekday interpeaks (between 1000-1600), night-time trips (between 2100-0600) and weekend daytime trips (between 0600-2100).